How to Grow Kiwi

 - Now they should water the seeds to keep the medium moist.

-- After around a month, they should see tiny seedlings emerging out from the potting mix which they can transplant into bigger containers or garden.
+- After around a month, they should see tiny seedlings emerging out from the potting mix, which they can transplant into bigger containers or gardens.

 Note: Some growers recommend washing the seeds to remove the pulp from them.
 Although this increases the chances of sprouting a bit, it’s not absolutely necessary.

 Kiwis can even be propagated from softwood cuttings (cuttings taken from new growth in the summer).
 Here’s how:

 The grower should take the cuttings in the summer months when the plant grows actively.

 They should take each cutting from the current season’s growth and should have 2-3 nodes (leaves).
 These leaves should be fully expanded.
 To let the cutting perform well, they should not be taken from immature growth like the end of shoots.